TylerAlsop/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    One main reason is so that we can store data pertaining to a specific user during specific times.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    It hashes them.

 - [ ] What does bcrypt do to slow down attackers?

+    If a database is compromised the passwords are not readily visible since they have been hashed.

 - [ ] What are the three parts of the JSON Web Token?

+    The header, the payload, and the signature.

 ## Minimum Viable Product